-Hide the ends of the fabric by tucking them underneath the folds.
+- Hide the ends of the fabric by tucking them underneath the folds.
 You can cut off extra fabric that isn’t needed.
-If your worried about it staying put, you can use safety pins to keep everything in place.
+If you’re worried about it staying put, you can use safety pins to keep everything in place.

 For the brown wrap, simply drape the fabric around the shoulders and secure with safety pins.

-Bake clay in oven following packaging directions and then let cool.
+- Bake clay in oven following packaging directions then let cool.

-Attach dangly earring claps.
+- Attach dangle earring clasps.
 I just used clasps from a pair of old earrings!

 This face was so much fun to do but also a challenge!
-While our girl Morgan did look strikingly like the gorgeous original painting, she also had VERY dark eyebrows we wanted to down play.
+While our girl Morgan did look strikingly like the gorgeous original painting, she also had VERY dark eyebrows that we wanted to downplay.
 Getting rid of eyebrows can be tricky.
-You’re going to have to use elmers glue sticks if you want it to look super legit, here’s a good tutorial for it here.
+You’re going to have to use Elmer’s glue sticks if you want it to look super legit (I recommend watching a youtube tutorial for this!).

-For Morgan I just combed out her brows with normal brow brush and set them with gel.
-Once that dried I used a Maybelline Cover Stick (get it here) in white to go over them a few times.
-I set that with transluscent powder and then covered the full top half of her face with a pale full coverage foundation.
+For Morgan, I just combed out her brows with normal brow brush and set them with gel.
+Once that dried, I used a Maybelline Cover Stick (get it here) in white to go over them a few times.
+I set that with translucent powder and then covered the full top half of her face with a pale full coverage foundation.
 Spreading the pale base from the top of the forehead over the eyelids and to the top of the cheekbones really gave her a light and airy look.

 My favorite thing about this look is the wet lips.
-I used a pinkish red lipstick all over her lips, then covered it with juicy wet lipgloss, the kind you had in jr. High that just goops on deliciously.
+I used a pinkish-red lipstick all over her lips, then covered it with a juicy wet lipgloss (the kind you had in junior high that just goops on deliciously).